defold/doc/docs/en/manuals/caching-assets.md

 # Caching assets

-Games created with Defold usually build in a matter of seconds, but usually as a project grows so does the amount of assets.
+Games created with Defold usually build in a matter of seconds, but as a project grows so does the amount of assets.
 Compiling fonts and compressing textures can take a significant amount of time in a large project and the asset cache exists to speed up builds by only rebuilding assets that have changed while using already compiled assets from the cache for assets that hasn't changed.

-The Defold build system uses a three-tiered cache:
+Defold uses a three-tiered cache:

 1. Project cache
 2. Local cache